The additive groups of $\mathbb{Z}$ and $\mathbb{Q}$ with predicates for being square-free: Genericity of the examples

 \begin{rem} The above weak lower bound is all we need for our purpose.
-Much better techniques to estimate the density of the solution set of a $\zz$-system are available in the literature; see for example \cite{Mirsky}. \end{rem}
+We expect that a stronger estimate can be obtained using modifications of available techniques in the literature; see for example \cite{Mirsky}. \end{rem}